 CAP: Section C Who can Apply?

-Eligible applicants for cost-share funding assistance under CAP must be either an organization or a collaboration, as defined below, unless otherwise stated in the Project Categories found in Appendix 1.
+Eligible applicants for cost-share funding assistance under the Canadian Agricultural Partnership must be either an organization or a collaboration, as defined below, unless otherwise stated in the Project Categories found in Appendix 1.

 Organizations are any not-for-profit, Ontario-based (located in Ontario and, where applicable, have a membership composed primarily of Ontario residents/businesses/organizations) legally recognized entities that are involved in the agriculture, agri-food and agri-products sector and are capable of entering into a funding agreement.

 Federal, provincial and territorial government departments, ministries or agencies, and academic/research institutions are not eligible to apply as organizations.

 When an organization is the applicant, cash and in-kind contributions can be contributed by both the organization and its partner(s) in the project.
 A project partner is a legally recognized entity contributing cash or in-kind towards the project.
 Project partners must have an arm’s length relationship* (see details below) from the organization.
 Project partners are required to provide a letter of support to AAC confirming their contribution towards the project.

 Collaborations are combinations of two, or more, legally recognized entities in the agriculture, agri-food and agri-products sector that are primarily located in Ontario.
 Entities may include, but are not limited to: for-profit businesses, not-for-profit associations/organizations, and/or academic/research institutions.

 Collaborations must have a lead applicant, and all collaboration members must be actively and directly engaged in the project and have a vested interest (i.e. financial investment, resources, project oversight, expertise, outcomes, etc.) in the project.

 Collaboration funding is intended for projects that support the competitiveness and resiliency of the agri-food and agri-products sector in the province.